Skydio/mavlink-devguide/en/services/parachute.md

 | 2     | `PARACHUTE_SAFETY_FLAGS_ON_GROUND`                    | The parachute's own sensor has confirmed it is stably on the ground.              |
 | 4     | `PARACHUTE_SAFETY_FLAGS_GEOFENCE_MISSION_SET`         | The parachute module has downloaded geofence mission successfully and can be triggered by geofence source. |

+[PARACHUTE_SAFETY_FLAGS_GROUND_CLEARED](#PARACHUTE_SAFETY_FLAGS_GROUND_CLEARED) flag is raised depending on the parachute and the inputs defined by the developer/user.
+This is typically used to block deployment until a desired altitiude is reached.

 ## Test Script